Python-SIP/sip/sphinx/using.rst

 SIP always ensures that the GIL is acquired before making calls to the Python API.
 By default SIP does not release the GIL when making calls to the C/C++ library being wrapped.
-The ReleaseGIL_ annotation can be used to override this behaviour when required.
+The :fanno:`ReleaseGIL` annotation can be used to override this behaviour when required.

-If SIP is given the ``-g`` command line option then the default behaviour is changed and SIP releases the GIL every time is makes calls to the C/C++ library being wrapped.
-The HoldGIL_ annotation can be used to override this behaviour when required.
+If SIP is given the :option:`-g <sip -g>` command line option then the default behaviour is changed and SIP releases the GIL every time is makes calls to the C/C++ library being wrapped.
+The :fanno:`HoldGIL` annotation can be used to override this behaviour when required.